wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response.rst

 repeated_offenders
 ^^^^^^^^^^^^^^^^^^

-This is a comma-separated list of increasing timeouts in minutes for repeat offenders.
-There can be a maximum of 5 entries.
+Sets timeouts in minutes for repeat offenders.
+This is a comma-separated list of increasing timeouts that can contain a maximum of 5 entries.
 This must be configured directly in the **ossec.conf** file of the agent, even when using a manager/agent setup with centralized configuration of other settings via **agent.conf**.

 +--------------------+-----------------------------+
 | **Default value**  | n/a                         |